Tony Wolters: Coaching career

 On January 21, 2024, Wolters announced his retirement from playing in an Instagram post, while also announcing that he had accepted a coaching position with the Rockies as the bench coach for the rookie league ACL Rockies.
 He reprised the role for the 2025 season.

 Personal

+Wolters is married.
+His daughter was born in early 2021.
+They reside in Arizona.

 Wolters grew up a San Diego Padres fan.
 Tony Gwynn was his favorite player.